MicrosoftDocs/partner-center-pr.pt-br/partner-center/announcements/2020-december.md

 ______________

 ## <a name="changes-to-the-cloud-solution-provider-csp-customer-onboarding-requirements"></a><a name="8"></a>Alterações nos requisitos de integração do cliente do CSP (Provedor de Soluções na Nuvem)
 ### <a name="categories"></a>Categorias

-- Data: 17/12/2020
+- Data: 02/04/2021
 - Ofertas/mercados

 ### <a name="summary"></a>Resumo

-Como parte do nosso compromisso de ajudar parceiros e clientes a administrar os negócios com base na confiança, solicitaremos informações adicionais do cliente, que entrará em vigor no final de março de 2021.
+Como parte do nosso compromisso de ajudar parceiros e clientes a administrar os negócios com base na confiança, solicitaremos informações adicionais do cliente a partir do dia 25 de março de 2021.

 ### <a name="impacted-audience"></a>Público-alvo afetado